Web-Vesna/cheesecake/README.md

         If the column is not required, this column will be inserted as NULL if not presented in request.

+    - _unique_

+        Specifies a unique status of the column.

+        Unique fields will be processed on register method.

+        A column of type _login_ is unique by default. _userid_ column will be ignored in the register process.

     {

             table_name : "users",